Ramstein Air Base: Russo-Ukrainian War

 The participating countries agreed on financial assistance to Ukraine and the supply of "heavy" weapons.
 They also allowed Ukraine to strike at Russian strategic sites with Western weapons.
 The next meetings are planned to be held monthly.

+A Number 2 Squadron RAAF E-7A Wedgetail is based at Ramstein from October 2023, for a six-month deployment to supplement NATO AEW&C under Operation Kudu.
+The Wedgetail returned to Australia in April 2024.
+In July 2025, a RAAF Wedgetail was deployed to Lask Air Base in Poland, returning to Australia in November.